bjornaugestad/highlander/apps/beep/README.txt

 but we aim for a typical webapp with users and posts and images, kinda like Pitch and Twitter.

-Remember: this is technolory research, not a final product.
+Remember: this is technology research, not a final product.
 We keep it simple.